Impact of the COVID-19 pandemic on the arts and cultural heritage: Performing arts

 Due to physical distancing requirements many performing arts venues were closed, curtailing not only public performances but also rehearsals and performing arts schools.
 In some cases, such as for the Edinburgh Festival, launched after World War II as an effort to reconcile people through the performing arts, it was the first cancellation in more than sixty years.
 Many performing arts institutions attempted to adapt by offering new (or newly expanded) digital services to their audiences during lockdown.
 In particular this resulted in the free online streaming of previously recorded performances of many companies—especially Orchestral performances and plays—lists of which were collated by crowdsourcing and by journalists.
 For example: the Metropolitan Opera of New York broadcast a new opera each evening, including an entire Ring Cycle performed during the 2010–12 seasons; the Bolshoi Ballet company of Moscow made available six of their performances; Shakespeare's Globe published 40 of its filmed stage productions; producer Andrew Lloyd Webber published a filmed production of one of his stage musicals each week.
 The filmed version of the stage musical Hamilton, though originally scheduled for a 15 October 2021 theatrical release, but was later moved up to 3 July 2020 exclusively on Disney+, as announced by the show's creator Lin-Manuel Miranda on 12 May 2020.
 The 2020 Royal Variety Performance was pre-recorded with a virtual audience represented by screens on the empty auditorium seats.

 Meanwhile, due to the closure of productions and the simultaneous shortage of personal protective equipment (PPE) several theatre costume departments—notably that of the Berlin State Opera—converted to creating facemasks.

 Individual actors, such as Patrick Stewart and Sam Neill, entertained from isolation to "...be in this together and that this has to take the form of being apart", as Neill described his contribution of comedic relief.
 Stewart, a trained Shakespearian actor, broadcast himself reading one sonnet each day via social media, readings described as "more than light entertainment, they're moments of connection".
 The Sydney Theatre Company commissioned actors to film themselves at home discussing, then performing, a monologue from one of the characters they had previously played on stage.

 Many ballet companies ran classes via Zoom to their dancers which were also broadcast.
 Ballet dancers, including principal dancer with the American Ballet Theatre, James B. Whiteside and Isabella Boylston, as well as the artistic director and a lead principal dancer of the English National Ballet Tamara Rojo, offered live classes on social media.
 Performing arts schools ran classes and student productions online: "'Taking training that is fundamentally embodied into an online space is difficult,'...What the students lost in a staged production, they have gained in new skills stated David Berthold, [a director of Australia's National Institute of Dramatic Art], 'They quickly worked out they were building a new toolkit for the future of storytelling.'"

+Live theater performances experienced a drop in season ticket holders that persisted into 2023.
+The loss of subscribers to season tickets affected donations overall.